-Hybrid (combines a minimum of 140 hrs of on the job work with online coursework)
+Hybrid (combines a minimum of 140 hrs of on the job work with online coursework).

-Minimum of 6 weeks
+Minimum of 4 weeks.

 - Teamwork: Build and maintain collaborative relationships to work effectively toward common goals, while appreciating diverse viewpoints and shared responsibilities.
-Demonstrate the ability and commitment to collaboratively work across and within community contexts and structures to achieve a civic aim.

 The specific requirements that must be met in order to earn this micro-credential include: